 About Wiltshire Sheep

-Characteristics of the Wiltshire Sheep
+Characteristics of our Wiltshire Sheep

 They have no wool on their heads, bellies, legs, and around the perineal region.
 All these regions are covered in short white hair.